 Listen to the full Sourcing Industry Landscape podcast interview on our website or on your favorite podcast app.

-Desmond Williams is the digital marketing coordinator for SIG.
+Desmond Williams is the digital marketing manager for SIG.
 He holds a Bachelor of Science degree in Entrepreneurship and a minor in Sociology from The Florida State University in Tallahassee, Florida.
 With a background in Marketing and Sales, relationships are at the core of his values.